How to Order Food in Italian and Feast Like a Roman

 “Cosa ci consiglia?” (“What do you suggest?”)

 This is sure to elicit a few options for your consideration.
+To begin a meal you can ask for one of these, both of which are great choices:

-Antipasto della casa (house antipasto) is a fine way to begin a meal.
-Alternatively, asking for antipasto misto (mixed antipasto) could be a wonderful choice.
 Ordering mixed antipasto means that the waiter will bring a platter of small samples to the table.

 Placing Your Order: The First Course

-When you’re asked “Per primo?” (“For the first course?”), you have any number of options.
 Most first course menu items feature pasta or risotto.
 Some possible responses to this are: